-What is not SEND but may impact on progress and attainment may include: • Disability • Attendance and punctuality • Health and welfare • Children/young people in receipt of Pupil Premium Grant or Pupil Premium Plus. • LAC • Being a child/young person of servicemen/women • EAL.
+What is not SEND but may impact on progress and attainment may include: • Disability • Attendance and punctuality • Health and welfare • Children/young people in receipt of Pupil Premium Grant or Pupil Premium Plus. • Looked After Children • Being a child/young person of servicemen/women • EAL.

-Special Educational Needs

-(Please also refer each schools individual Information Reports)
+Special Educational Needs and Disabilities (Please also refer to each school's individual Information Reports)